Southwest Zone

 Rogue River, middle: Steelhead, spring chinook

-Flow in Grants Pass is about 3,050 cfs on Wednesday morning.
-The water temperature is averaging 61 F. Summer steelhead and spring chinook are migrating through the middle Rogue.
-Beginning June 1, anglers fishing downstream of Fishers Ferry Boat Ramp may harvest up to 2 spring chinook per day, hatchery (adipose finclip) or wild (no adipose finclip).
+Flow in Grants Pass is about 2,100 cfs on Tuesday morning.
+The water temperature is averaging 66.5 F. Summer steelhead and spring chinook are migrating through the middle Rogue.
+Beginning July 1, anglers fishing downstream of Dodge Bridge may harvest up to 2 spring chinook per day, hatchery (adipose finclip) or wild (no adipose finclip).

 Anglers, please use proper catch-and-release techniques, such as keeping fish in the water as much as possible and releasing them quickly.
 If fish are getting injured with the technique you are using, please change techniques.
 Remember that smaller rainbow are usually the steelhead that will return in future years.